CanProjects/Diner-Waitlist-Website/README.md

 A basic waitlist website for a korean barbeque diner. env file containing database url/secret ommitted for obvious reasons.
 Store owner password is 'h'.

-Tech stack includes: ejs, node, mongoDB, html and css.
+Tech stack includes: ejs, node, express, mongoDB, html and css.

 # The website is hosted here